dixonge/gtd/science/Coral-Reefs.md

 ---
 eleventyNavigation:
-  key: Reefs
-  title: Coral Reefs
+  key: Coral Reefs
-  parent: Losing
+  parent: Losing My Faith In Science
   order: 4
 ---
-# Coral Reefs

 ![](/img/reef.jpg)

 They regularly go through bleaching episodes, generally tied to ENSO events.
 For years each one of these bleaching events were immediately tied to climate change.
 The reefs have been [predicted to die off permanently for decades now](https://www.dailytelegraph.com.au/blogs/tim-blair/eternal-life-and-death-of-our-rare-roast-reef/news-story/4631e7f45c1602afaa46bbe2b6f4e365).